Instant Pot Chicken Stew

 • Cancel the Saute function.

-• Lock the lid, seal, Pressure Cook for 10 minutes, followed by 10 minutes Natural Pressure Release after which release manually the remaining pressure.
+• Close the lid, seal it, and Pressure Cook for 10 minutes.
+After that, allow 10 minutes for a Natural Pressure Release, then manually release any remaining pressure.

 THICKEN:

-• Once the pressure has bee released, open the lid and click again on SAUTE.
+• Once the pressure has been released, open the lid and click SAUTE again.

 • In a small bowl or measuring cup, dissolve 2 tablespoons of cornstarch in 1/2 cup of water and slowly pour the mixture into the stew.
 Stir until thickened.